ubuntupunk/bankstat-dashboard/docs/multi-user.md

 # Multi-User Authentication and Database Proposal

-This document outlines the plan for transitioning the BankStat Dashboard to a multi-user model, incorporating PropelAuth for authentication and MongoDB for user-specific data storage.
+This document outlines the plan for transitioning the BankStat Dashboard to a multi-user model, incorporating PropelAuth for authentication, Supabase (PostgreSQL) for core user data, and MongoDB for user-specific file storage (CSV and vectors).

 ## 1. Token-based State Management with PropelAuth